 “Every day, I’m impressed at the agility this company can have and how it rises up to the occasion again and again to build a product really quickly.
 I think there’s no plan to change the strategy.”

-PayPal’s e-commerce payment business also started allowing shoppers to pay using physical-payment terminals in Home Depot Inc. (HD) stores across the country last month, part of an effort to win customers from credit-card companies.
+PayPal’s e-commerce payment business also started allowing shoppers to pay using physical-payment terminals in Home Depot Inc. (HD:US) stores across the country last month, part of an effort to win customers from credit-card companies.
 The in-store service helps consumers purchase items at a checkout with a PayPal card or with a phone number and pass code.

 Revenue at PayPal helped EBay reach sales of $3.38 billion in the fourth quarter.
 Still, growth at the payments division slowed from the previous quarter, down to 28 percent from 32 percent.

 “David leads with a founder’s perspective,” Donahoe said in the statement.
 “He is a successful technology entrepreneur with a passion for great products that engage and delight customers.
 David’s appointment signals our deep commitment at PayPal, and across EBay Inc., to be a leading technology-driven and customer-focused product innovation company.”